vivek-chan/vivek-chan/README.md

 ---

-Hello there! 👋 I'm Vivek, a seasoned Technology Consultant based in Delhi, India.
+Hello there! 👋 I'm Vivek, a Technology Consultant and Integrator based in Noida, India.
 With over a decade of experience in the tech industry, I specialize in leveraging cutting-edge technologies to solve complex business problems and drive digital transformation.

 ---